 Pousada de Viana do Castelo –

 This Pousada has breathtaking views!
 This is one of those spectacular views that will stay with us forever.
 We could have stayed here for days.
 It was such a calm and surreal place.
-We will never forgot this afternoon.
-We just couldn’t leave it so after our drinks we decided to stay on for lunch.
-Here are a few photos that really does not make justice to the beauty and the total tranquillity we found at this place.
+We will never forget this afternoon.
+We just couldn’t leave, so after our drinks, we decided to stay on for lunch.
+Here are a few photos that really do not make justice to the beauty and the total tranquillity we found at this place.

 Pousada Mosteiro de Guimarães –